Azure/azure-init/README.md

 ## Pulling Source Code

+This source code can accessed by cloning the repository to your machine with the command:
+`git clone git@github.com:Azure/azure-provisioning-agent.git`

 ## Building the Project

 Building this project can be done by going to the base of the repository in the command line and entering the command